Stefan-Driessen/ProMoTe/README.md

   <tbody>
     <tr>
       <td>Definition:</td>
-      <td>A specific representation of a dataset.
-A dataset might be available in multiple serializations that may differ in various ways, including natural language, media-type or format, schematic organization, temporal and spatial resolution, level of detail or profiles (which might specify any or all of the above).</td>
+      <td>A specific representation of a data asset.
+A data asset might be available in multiple serializations that may differ in various ways, including natural language, media-type or format, schematic organization, temporal and spatial resolution, level of detail or profiles (which might specify any or all of the above).</td>
     </tr>
     <tr>
       <td>Subclass-of:</td>